linuxmobile/PenNix/README.md

 - **Nushell** as the default shell, with custom aliases, completions, and a beautiful Starship prompt.
 - **Home Manager**-style profile in PATH.
 - **Easy customization**: Just edit the Nix files in `pkgs/` or add your own modules.

 ---

+### ℹ️ About `externalInterface` in container config

+The `externalInterface` option in your container's Nix config must match your host's real network interface.
+This is often **not** `eth0` on laptops or desktops.
+For example:

+- On WiFi, it's usually something like `wlp2s0`
+- On Ethernet, it might be `enp3s0`, `enp0s31f6`, etc.

+**Always check with `ip addr` on your host and set the correct interface name.**
+If you use the wrong interface, NAT will not work and your container will not have internet access.

+---